Referencing @ Portsmouth

-Still stuck?
-Chat to an experienced member of Library staff who can help.
-We can't proof-read reference lists but we can help you identify the types of sources you are using and how to reference and cite them.
-We specialise in those tricky references you may not have come across before.
+We can't proof-read reference lists but we can help you identify the types of sources you are using and give advice on how to reference and cite them.

-Be consistent in your referencing and always check with your tutors and/or your Module handbook for preferred styles and approaches.
+Be consistent in your referencing and always check with your tutors and/or your Moodle modules for preferred styles and approaches.